-Chelsea coordinates office activities and helps to keep internal operations running smoothly.
+Chelsea keeps MapLight's internal operations, human resources systems, and in-office infrastructure running smoothly.
 She grew up in the San Diego political scene and nurtured her interest in government by volunteering on a variety of campaigns.
 Chelsea earned a B.A. in English from the University of California, Berkeley, where she taught introductory writing classes to freshmen and directed an after-school literacy program.

 Ayça K. Güralp